Setting the Ship Aright

 A great deal is made of the difference between the original, nature-heavy writings of Francis Fletcher – his observations during the Great Voyage of Drake’s Golden Hinde – and what was finally published of this work together with Drake’s notes a century later in The World Encompassed.
 What’s missing in the latter is a sense of wonder at the world beyond England’s shores; what remains is merely a tallying of that which can be measured, seized, hauled away, sold.

 According to Morpurgo, Circumnavigational journeys were always about ‘statecraft and commerce,’ with resulting maps and information treated as state secrets.
 What he sees as absent, however, is the lost potential for conveying the enchantment, the splendour of the rest of the world, to a nascent capitalist culture bent on conquering.
-It matters now because ‘consciously or unconsciously or otherwise the Age of Discovery in general, and the circumnavigation in particular, is still active in the way humans see the wider world and our place in it.’
+It matters now because ‘consciously or otherwise the Age of Discovery in general, and the circumnavigation in particular, is still active in the way humans see the wider world and our place in it.’
 This intersection of commerce and exploration, of statecraft and nature, is underscored by discussions that link Berthold Brecht’s Life of Galileo to a newfound power of reason.
 Other connections are drawn between environmental activism during the Cold War (especially regarding pollution caused by the mining and use of coal) and the eventual downfall of the Soviet Union’s Communist satellite states.

 The writing shifts between memoir and history, documented fact and speculation on intentions, and an assumption of a shared national identity.
 There are oxbows, meanders, double-backs and eddies in the narrative, but then, Morpurgo isn’t necessarily intent on charting the fastest course to his destination.
 It’s a relief not to be in a hurry, to stop by the wayside and visit the more obscure outcroppings of the Age of Discovery, to sit back and wander the by-roads of Morpurgo’s pastoral South West England.
 The book is as much about the story-telling as the story itself.